-17.13.
+17.12.
 Trail Pleasure

-- A. Class 524 English Trail Pleasure, Junior members, Specialty (no canter) - B. Class 525 English Trail Pleasure, Senior members, Specialty (no canter) - C. Class 541 Western Trail Pleasure, Junior and Senior members, Specialty (no canter) - D. Class 523 Country and Trail Pleasure (3-gait) Junior and Senior members, Optional English or Western Tack - 17.13.2.
-A trail pleasure entry should display a true four beat gait at the flat walk and running walk and never have any tendency to trot, rack or pace. - 17.13.3.
+- A. Class 524 TWH English Trail Pleasure, Junior members, Specialty (no canter) - B. Class 525 TWH English Trail Pleasure, Senior members, Specialty (no canter) - C. Class 541 TWH Western Trail Pleasure, Junior and Senior members, Specialty (no canter) - 17.12.2.
+A trail pleasure entry should display a true four beat gait at the flat walk and running walk and never have any tendency to trot, rack or pace. - 17.12.3.
 These gaits will be more pronounced than that of a country pleasure horse.
 Horses should display a more defined flat walk, and running walk, which may include a longer stride and more pronounced head shake.
-Although animation is not desirable, the trail pleasure horse may be slightly more animated than the country pleasure horse. - 17.13.4.
+Although animation is not desirable, the trail pleasure horse may be slightly more animated than the country pleasure horse. - 17.12.4.
 Neat English or Western attire is required a combination of both is not allowed.
-Ring snaffles are allowed on any age of horse whether shown Western or English. - 17.13.5.
-The Trail Pleasure horse must be alert and well-behaved, stand quietly, and back readily. - 17.13.6.
-Neat English or Western attire is required a combination of both is not allowed.
-Ring snaffles are allowed on any age of horse whether shown Western or English. - 17.13.7.
-Two-gait Trail Pleasure horses are only eligible to show in the following classes: Showmanship, In Hand, Walking Seat Equitation (Specialty), English Trail Pleasure (Specialty), Western Trail Pleasure (Specialty), and Trail. - 17.13.8 Three-gait horses Trail Pleasure horses are only eligible to show in the following classes: Showmanship, In Hand, Walking Seat Equitation 3-gait, Country and Trail Pleasure 3-gait, and Trail.
+Ring snaffles are allowed on any age of horse whether shown Western or English. - 17.12.5.
+The Trail Pleasure horse must be alert and well-behaved, stand quietly, and back readily.

-17.14.
+17.13.
 Lite Shod

-- A. Class 529 English Lite Shod Pleasure, Junior members, Specialty (no canter) - B. Class 530 English Lite Shod Pleasure, Senior members, Specialty (no canter) - C. Class 542 Western Lite Shod Pleasure, Junior and Senior members, Specialty (no canter) - D. Class 536 Lite Shod and Park Pleasure, Junior and Senior members, 3-gait, Optional English or Western Tack - 17.14.2.
+- 17.13.1.
+Classes - A. Class 529 TWH English Lite Shod, Junior members, Specialty (no canter) - B. Class 530 TWH English Lite Shod, Senior members, Specialty (no canter) - C. Class 542 TWH Western Lite Shod, Junior and Senior members, Specialty (no canter) - 17.13.2.
 The Lite Shod horse should display elegant and classic beauty while performing the flat walk, running walk, and canter/lope (in 3-gait class) effortlessly.
 Manners are also paramount in this class.
 The horse should be "light and airy" on its front feet.
 It should have a long, gliding overstride that never exhibits a "crampy" way of going.
 This horse should never show tendencies to pace, trot, or rack.
-The hind legs should always be in forward motion and should never have vertical hock motion or be "out behind" itself. - 17.14.3.
-The Lite Shod horse should be high headed and alert but never nervous. - 17.14.4.
-The Lite Shod horse should display show "presence" while still exhibiting true pleasure qualities. - 17.14.5.
+The hind legs should always be in forward motion and should never have vertical hock motion or be "out behind" itself. - 17.13.3.
+The Lite Shod horse should be high headed and alert but never nervous. - 17.13.4.
+The Lite Shod horse should display show "presence" while still exhibiting true pleasure qualities. - 17.13.5.
 Neat English or Western attire is required a combination of both is not allowed.
-Ring snaffles are allowed on any age of horse whether shown Western or English. - 17.14.6.
+Ring snaffles are allowed on any age of horse whether shown Western or English. - 17.13.6.
 All entries will be asked to back individually in the lineup.
 Any entry that leans back on its haunches and/or drags both front feet instead of picking them up individually must be heavily penalized.